 LATE CREDIT ADDITIONS

-After the nomination announcements, changes may be made and submitted free of charge for a limited time period determined by each individual competition.
-After this deadline, a fee of US\$150 will be charged for each name added to the credits.
-This fee also applies to any changes made following the ceremonies.
+After the nomination announcements, changes may be submitted free of charge for a limited time period determined by each individual competition.
+After this deadline, a fee of US\$250 will be charged for each name added to the credits.